Skip to contents

 path

 File path for checkpointing batch API calls (passed to ellmer::batch_chat_text()).
 Defaults to "textscale_annotations.json" in the current working directory.
+Deleted automatically once the batch completes and results are written to cache.
 Set to NULL to disable checkpointing.
 Ignored when parallel = TRUE.

 parallel